v1nland/fut-max-chemistry-assignment/README.md

 ## Docker install

+If you want to use this repository without installing any dependency, there's a Dockerfile that you can freely edit.
+By default, this Dockerfile will execute "cli.py" script.

 As mentioned in the local install section, before you run the program, you need a postgresql database containing the fut players.
 Inside the 'sql' folder, there's a fut database updated on december 25, 2020.

     > docker run --name postgres-fut -e POSTGRES_PASSWORD=123 -d -p 5432:5432 postgres:alpine